Lowclouds/lsystem/README.md

   * BSpline paths - feasible, though.
   * The '{(0)' module does not start a polygon, but a piecewise path.
 Polygons must use the unparameterized '{' module.
   * The '}' and @Ge modules now take a second parameter that causes the generated polygon or extrusion to be saved as a mesh/surface.
 For example ... }('','leaf') ... ~('leaf') ... will construct a 'leaf' mesh and save it.
-  * The '~' module is now parameterized, so the syntax is now '~(some-identifier)' instead of ~S. Identifiers maybe numbers or strings, so ~('leaf') module will insert a saved mesh called 'leaf' at the current turtle location.
+  * The '~' module is now parameterized, so the syntax is now '~(some-identifier)' instead of ~S. Identifiers may be numbers or strings, so ~('leaf') module will insert a saved mesh called 'leaf' at the current turtle location.
   * Setting the variable 'n' will set the derivation length, if it is not set.
 This allows you to use examples in The Algorithmic Beauty of Plants more easily
   * Decomposition.
 This feature, cool as it is, is on the back, back burner and may never see the light of day.